JuanDiego18/Terraform_Databricks/README.md

 metastore_name = "juandiego-metastore"
 unity_metastore_owner = "juandiego.vargasrosales@databricks.com"

+Its strongly adviced to have secrets stored as environment variables.

 2. Run the "terraform init" command to initialize the terraform working directory (initializes the backend, downloads provider plugins, installs chils modules, verifies the configuration, creates the .terraform directory and initializes state management)